Last revised: December 21, 2015

 4. Robert Hamerton-Kelly, sermon from December 21, 2003 (Woodside Village Church).

-5. Tom Truby, a member of Theology & Peace, used Girardian insights to offer a sermon in 2012, titled “He Shall Be the One of Peace.”
+5. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2012, titled “He Shall Be the One of Peace.”
 He begins with the insight that the Holy Spirit is characterized by the absence of rivalry and proceeds to make a thoroughly Girardian reading of Mary’s Song.
 In 2015, a brief reflection for the Christmas pageant, “Surprised by Joy.”

 6. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” offers these reflections on Mary, “Mary in the Place of Shame and Glory.”